HeetJain-09/AI-Powered-Resume-Analysis-and-Job-Matching-System/README.md

 **Edunet Foundation — Remote**
 **January 2026 – February 2026**

-During the internship, this project was developed as a practical application of Artificial Intelligence and Generative AI concepts.
+This project was developed during an Artificial Intelligence and Machine Learning internship as a practical application of Generative AI concepts.

-Key contributions included:
+### Key Contributions

-* Developed an AI-powered Resume Analysis and Job Matching System using Python, Streamlit, and Google Gemini 2.5 Flash API.
+* Developed an AI-powered Resume Analysis and Job Matching System using Python, Streamlit, and Google Gemini API.
 * Built an end-to-end application to extract resume content from PDF files and evaluate candidate profiles against job descriptions.
-* Implemented AI-driven resume evaluation for match scoring, missing-skill detection, strengths identification, and personalized improvement recommendations.
+* Implemented AI-driven resume evaluation for match scoring, strengths identification, missing-skill detection, and personalized improvement recommendations.
-* Integrated an interactive AI chatbot for resume and career-related queries.
+* Integrated an interactive AI Resume Assistant for resume and career-related queries.
 * Applied prompt engineering and API integration techniques.
-* Developed a production-style AI web application under industry mentorship.
+* Developed a practical AI web application under industry mentorship.

 ---